MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 6. Select the document library where your files are located.
 The dropdown contains all your possible choices.

-7. Enter the URL of the SharePoint Online site where you want your files migrated.
+7. Enter the URL of the SharePoint site where you want your files migrated.

 8. Select the document library to where your files will be copied.